nhtri2003gmail/writeup-mocsctf2022.mocsctf.com-Cage/README.md

 capture(1, 'parrot', b'1'*0x10)    # Not overwrite to next chunk
 ```

-Next, we will overwrite the address contain the string of `1` into address of `cage`, which contain heap address:
+Next, we will overwrite the address containing the string of `1` into address of `cage`, which contain heap address:

 ```
 cage = 0x605380